mctools/simplebuild-dgcode/doc/source/vis.rst

 half of the neutrons miss a detector by mistake, a less than careful analysis might conclude that the detector efficiency is about 50% too low!).

-So one might for instance launch the viewer with 1000 neutrons (here is the :sbpkg:`BoronTube` simulation from the :sbpkg:`bundleroot::dgcode_val` bundle)::
+So one might, for instance, launch the viewer with 1000 neutrons (here is the :sbpkg:`BoronTube` simulation from the :sbpkg:`bundleroot::dgcode_val` bundle)::

   sb_borontube_sim -n1000 incidence_angle_deg=30 --dataviewer

 |image_borontube_dataviewer|